adopt-opt/adopt-py/README.md

 > For package development you also need to install [requirements-dev.txt](./requirements-dev.txt) with `pip install -r requirements-dev.txt`.

+## Contributing

+The workflow to contribute code to the package is described in minute detail in [Contributing](./CONTRIBUTING.md).

 ## Packaged Components

 ### Solvers